7 Toxic Behaviors that Parents are Unaware of

 2. You punish negative emotions

-Oftentimes we distinguish between positive and negative emotions, when a lot of negative emotions are actually positive.
+Oftentimes, we distinguish between the positivity and negativity in emotions.
+However, not all negative emotions need to be seen as negative.
 Fear, for example, can save your life in more than one situation.

 That’s why part of a child’s development is through letting your child express his/her emotions.
 Let them cry, let them show sadness.
 If they’re afraid, let them show that as well.
 Repression is never a good thing because sooner or later, all that is repressed is going to come out somewhere.